mmistakes/jekyll-theme-skinny-bones/CV/index.md

 ### Books
 * 2014	[Edited book] Daoud, Adel, editor, (with Reza Azarian and Bengt Larsson), Ekonomisk sociologi– en introduktion.
 Liber.
 Stockholm.
+* 2011	[PhD thesis] Daoud, A (2011) Scarcity, Abundance, and Sufficiency: Contributions to Social and Economic Theory, Göteborg Studies in Sociology No 46, Gothenburg.
 * 2008	[Edited book] Daoud Adel.(with Bengtsson Mattias., and Seldén, Daniel.)
 (2008) En realistisk sociologi i praktiken.
 Nio texter om samhället, Department of Sociology Research rapport nr 141.
 University of Gothenburg: Intellecta Infolog AB, Gothenburg
-* 2011	[PhD thesis] Daoud, A (2011) Scarcity, Abundance, and Sufficiency: Contributions to Social and Economic Theory, Göteborg Studies in Sociology No 46, Gothenburg.

 ### Book chapters, Reports, and Other publications.
+* 2015 Daoud, Adel and Kohl, Sebastian, Is there a New Economic Sociology Effect?
+A Topic Model on the Economic Orientation of Sociology, 1890 to 2014.
+Working Paper 20/2015, Department of Economics, The New School For Social Research.
 * 2015	Daoud, Adel, Halleröd, Björn, and Guha-Sapir, Debarati.
 Quality of Government and the Relationship between Natural Disasters and Child Poverty: A Comparative Analysis.
 MPIfG Discussion Paper 15/5
 * 2015 	Daoud, Adel. (forthcoming) (with Fazil Moradi, Roukaya Ibrahim, Shailen Nandy), “Iraq”, The SAGE Encyclopedia of World Poverty, Second Edition, edited by Joanne Steinberg.
 * 2015	Daoud, Adel.
 (2015), “Scarcity and artificial scarcity”, The Wiley-Blackwell Encyclopedia of Consumption and Consumer Studies, edited by Michael Ryan and Dan Cook. [by invitation] ISBN: 978-0-470-67284-6